-This simple mix, with fresh ground black pepper, is the opposite of time consuming, and is even something the kiddos can get a hand in helping on.
-What’s more to love?
+This simple mix, with fresh ground black pepper, is the opposite of time-consuming and is even something the kiddos can get a hand in helping on.
+What's more to love?
 Substitute mustard power for mustard seeds in a pinch.
-Get the recipe.

 5. Rib Dry Rub

-When you hear the name Bobbly Flay, there should be no questions asked.
+When you hear the name Bobby Flay, there should be no questions asked.
 No necessary explanation as to why or how this rub will essentially change your life.

 6. Chili Coffee Rubbed Steak